A beginner’s guide to popups

 Where do you want your popup to appear?
 This is the last major question to answer.

-4 steps to your popup
+4 steps to creating your popup

-- Choosing pages for display
+- Select appropriate pages for display

 These four high-level steps are all you need to get rolling with a popup bound to snag some new fans.
 The best part is that you can get up and running today — without ever leaving Shopify — with Seguno’s popup app.

-For my best insights on growing your email marketing list, head over to our full course on developing a list growth engine.
+For my best insights on growing your email list, head over to our full course on developing a list growth engine.

-Create, manage, and track your email marketing—without leaving Shopify.
+create, manage, and track your email marketing—without leaving Shopify.

 Seguno is the top-rated email solution built exclusively for Shopify.
 Grow your sales with high-performing newsletters, email automation campaigns, and integrations with Facebook, Instagram, banners, pop-ups and more.
 Build and send engaging emails in our easy-to-use editor and take email creation to the next level with our Canva integration.
 Automate your email marketing and drive more revenue with welcome campaigns, checkout abandonment, post-purchase automations, tag triggers and more.
-Learn more at Seguno.com